Trump imposes tariffs on US$200B more of Chinese goods

 "The president's negotiating tactics do not work well with China's way of thinking," said Sung Won Sohn, chief economist at SS Economics in Los Angeles.

-Sohn said he thinks that China will retaliate against every U.S. tariff and that the back-and-forth sparring will escalate until the U.S. is taxing all Chinese imports -- US$524 billion last year.
+Sohn said he thinks that China will retaliate against every U.S. tariff and that the back-and-forth sparring will escalate until the U.S. is taxing all Chinese imports -- $524 billion last year.

 Still, he said, the U.S. economy appears strong enough to withstand the damage.